Chapter 8. SQL-Invoked Routines

 Cursors

 A <declare cursor> statement is used to declare a SELECT statement.
-The current usage of this statement in early versions of HyperSQL 2.0 is exclusively to return a result set from a procedure.
+The current usage of this statement in HyperSQL is exclusively to return a result set from a procedure.
 The result set is returned to the JDBC CallableStatement object that calls the procedure.
 The getResultSet() method of CallableStatement is then used to retrieve the JDBC ResultSet.

 In the <routine definition>, the DYNAMIC RESULT SETS clause must be used to specify a value above zero.
 The DECLARE CURSOR statement is used after any variable declaration in compound statement block.
+The SELECT statement should be followed with FOR READ ONLY to avoid possible error messages.
 The <open statement> is then executed for the cursor at the point where the result set should be populated.

-After the procedure is executed with a JDBC CallableStatement execute() method, all the result sets that were opened are returned to the JDBC CallableStatement.
+After the procedure is executed with a JDBC CallableStatement execute() or executeQery() call, all the result sets that were opened are returned to the JDBC CallableStatement.

 Calling getResultSet() will return the first ResultSet.
 When there are multiple result sets, the getMoreResults() method of the Callable statement is called to move to the next ResultSet, before getResultSet() is called to return the next ResultSet.
 See the Data Access and Change chapter on the syntax for declaring the cursor.